akhmed0606/meetUP-app/README.md

 ## 💡 About

-**-An interactive web app that allows creating, saving, and sharing meeting details to Facebook -I built it using React and CSS Modules.
+*-An interactive web app that allows creating, saving, and sharing meeting details to Facebook -I built it using React and CSS Modules.
 Used Firebase to post data.
-Used the latest version of React Router v6 to navigate between pages, and used useContext hook to manage my states globally**
+Used the latest version of React Router v6 to navigate between pages, and used useContext hook to manage my states globally*

 <br>

+  **How I worked on this project

 ## 📜 Features

 - Create New Meetup